kristofhracza/hacking-procedure/Reverse_engineering/re.md

 # Reverse Engineering
-Everything that you need for about RE
+Everything that you need for RE

 # Radare2 (R2)
 Manipulate binaries easily